appbaseio/Docs/content/docs/reactivesearch/v4/advanced/analytics.md

 ```

 ## Configure the analytics experience

-You can define the `appbaseConfig` prop in the `ReactiveBase` component to customize the analytics experience when appbase.io is used as a backend.
+You can define the `reactivesearchAPIConfig` prop in the `ReactiveBase` component to customize the analytics experience when appbase.io is used as a backend.
 It accepts an object which has the following properties:

 ### recordAnalytics

 | Type | Optional |